sjaulin/blog/README.md

 https://www.apachefriends.org/

 ## 2. Sources
-Clone git project and put all files from DocumentRoot folder to your web server documentRoot
+Clone git project and put all files from web folder to your web server documentRoot

 ## 3. Configure your environment
 - Modify config/environment.example.php with your config